Best Personal Loans For Bad Credit

 You may need to take out a secured loan, which means you’ll need to offer the lender collateral they can use in case you don’t make your payments – for example, a car.
 Since you’ll need to verify that you own collateral, this can draw out the process.

-Some bad credit providers also prefer to speak to customers face to face before offering them a loan.
+Some bad credit providers and credit unions also prefer to speak to customers face to face before offering them a loan.

 Since rejection rates are higher for people with bad credit, you also need to make use of the ‘soft pull’ credit checkers most providers offer; unlike the ‘hard pull’ that results from making a formal application, these won’t harm your credit score.